Gaussian blur: Mathematics

 where x is the distance from the origin in the horizontal axis, y is the distance from the origin in the vertical axis, and σ is the standard deviation of the Gaussian distribution.
-It is important to note that the origin on these axes are at the center (0, 0).
+The origin on these axes are at the center (0, 0).
 When applied in two dimensions, this formula produces a surface whose contours are concentric circles with a Gaussian distribution from the center point.

 Values from this distribution are used to build a convolution matrix which is applied to the original image.
 This convolution process is illustrated visually in the figure on the right.
 Each pixel's new value is set to a weighted average of that pixel's neighborhood.
 The original pixel's value receives the heaviest weight (having the highest Gaussian value) and neighboring pixels receive smaller weights as their distance to the original pixel increases.
 This results in a blur that preserves boundaries and edges better than other, more uniform blurring filters; see also scale space implementation.

 In theory, the Gaussian function at every point on the image will be non-zero, meaning that the entire image would need to be included in the calculations for each pixel.
 In practice, when computing a discrete approximation of the Gaussian function, pixels at a distance of more than 3σ have a small enough influence to be considered effectively zero.
 Thus contributions from pixels outside that range can be ignored.
 Typically, an image processing program need only calculate a matrix with dimensions $\lceil6\sigma\rceil$ × $\lceil 6\sigma \rceil$ (where $\lceil \cdot \rceil$ is the ceiling function) to ensure a result sufficiently close to that obtained by the entire Gaussian distribution.